ValaaLabs/valaa-stack/README.md

 be contained in a separate repository (as valma).

-## Primary Valaa packages
+## Monorepo of primary ValOS packages

-For ease of development all primary packages still exist in the same repository.
-They might be gradually separated but as long as they remain their version numbers will progress in lock-step.
+For ease of development all primary ValOS packages still exist in the same repository.
+Some of them might be gradually separated but as long as they remain their version numbers will progress in lock-step.

 @valos/inspire is the top level entry point of the local development environment `Inspire Gateway`.

 These packages have similarities in their structure.
 Those extending the schema provide a root-level ContentAPI.js.
 Several modules provide an incremental test harness under */test/*TestHarness.